UniversalDependencies/docs/_en-overview/migration-guidelines.md

 The `pobj` relation in SD has been renamed to [`nmod`](en-dep/nmod) in UD.

 Note that prepositional phrases are treated differently in UD and not only the name of this relation but also the tree structure changed.
-See [#TreatmentOfPrepositonalPhrases]() for more details on the new treatment of prepositional phrases.
+See the section [Treatment of Prepositional Phrases](#Treatment-of-Prepositional-Phrases) for more details on the new treatment of prepositional phrases.

 #### GrammaticalRelation object:
 `edu.stanford.nlp.trees.UniversalEnglishGrammaticalRelations.NOMINAL_MODIFIER`